CanopyTax/canopytax.github.io/src/content/post/thoughts-on-microservices.md

 3) **Enforced Boundaries**.
 In single repo projects, boundaries are often defined, but are very "theoretical".
 Breaking the boundaries by having separate code bases prevent people from creating code that crosses several boundaries.
 It is just too easy to cross boundaries in a single repo, and when people have deadlines, they are likely to cut corners.

 4) **Autonomy**.
-Conways Law says that a software architecture will eventually mirror the organization communication structure.
+Conway's Law says that a software architecture will eventually mirror the organization communication structure.
 If you want "small blast zones" you have to create Autonomous teams.
 It is too difficult to create autonomous teams when everyone if working on a single repo.
 If you go with the monolith you end up getting a very hierarchical structure in your organization, as you need certain people/teams to coordinate everything.